Wildlife

 The Ruffed Grouse, an American Native

 The Ruffed Grouse is one of 10 native grouse species native to the U.S. They live in 38 states, mostly in the northern section of the country.
 In the east they live as far south as northern Georgia and northeastern Alabama.
-This is a hardy bird, and thrives during severe winters.
+This hardy bird thrives during severe winters.
 They range in size from 17 to 25 ounces, which is slightly larger than a pigeon.
 As with most species, the males are generally larger than females.

-The name “ruffed” comes from the long shiny feathers on the neck (which is more prominent in males) that when the bird is threatened or showing off, puff up to make the bird look twice as large as it really is.
-It has a long, fan-shaped tail, frequently with a dark band near the end, and short legs.
-The coloration of males and females can be very similar, making the best way to determine sex being the length of its tail or primary flight feathers.
-Ruffed Grouse can vary in their primary coloration, from gray to brown to red, and are patterned with dark bars and spots on reddish brown or gray feathers.
-Gray birds are more common in areas with a cold winter.
+The name “ruffed” comes from the long shiny feathers on the neck (which is more prominent in males) that puff up when the bird is threatened or showing off and make the bird look twice as large as it really is.
+This grouse has a long, fan-shaped tail, frequently with a dark band near the end, and short legs.
+Their color can vary, from gray to brown to red, and their feathers are patterned with dark bars and spots on reddish brown or gray feathers, and you’re more likely to see gray birds in areas with a cold winter.
+Males and females are very similar in color, so the best way to determine sex is generally the length of its tail or primary flight feathers.

-These birds are omnivores and eat primarily green leaves, fruits and insects (they sometimes will eat snakes, frogs and salamanders) , and when snow prevents this diet, they eat the dormant buds of trees.
-This makes then unpopular among farmers with fruit or nut producing trees.
+These birds are omnivores and eat primarily green leaves, fruits and insects, but will sometimes eat snakes, frogs and salamanders.
+When snow prevents their preferred diet, they eat the dormant buds of trees, which makes then unpopular among farmers with fruit or nut producing trees.